 If you arrived in Brum by train then you may well have already come through Grand Central, the shopping centre which sits above Birmingham New Street.
 Its worth a pass through just to see the transparent armadillo which forms the glass roof and makes the atrium bright, light and airy.
-You can walk all the way from Grand Central to Birmingham’s famous Bull Ring without going outside by following Link Street – passing the ridiculously hip Cereal Killer Cafe if you fancy some Lucky Charms for your lunch.
-You can find all the major chains in the Bull Ring, but make sure you pop outside and see the Bull – have you really been to Brum if you haven’t posed for a selfie with the Bull?
-And whilst you’re outside, check out the controversial/much-loved (delete as appropriate) Selfridges building with its silver mirrored discs on a blue background.
-We like a bit of quirky architecture here in Brum (check out the wedding cake shaped Library of Birmingham too for further “what-were-they-thinking” buildings).
+You can walk all the way from Grand Central to Birmingham’s famous Bull Ring without going outside by following Link Street.

 Depending on where you’re staying, make sure you pop by Tilt on the way back for coffee, cake and the chance to spend all your hard-earned pound coins on pinball.
-There’s also a rotating beer menu, and the staff – like those at Clink – know their stuff and are happy to make recommendations.
+There’s also a rotating beer menu; the staff know their stuff and are happy to make recommendations.

-By day, Birmingham’s Jewellery Quarter is a shopping and manufacturing hub, by night its the perfect bar crawl destination with lots of food options along the way.
-If it’s a sunny evening, start off at The Lord Clifden, with it’s huge beer garden.
+By day, Birmingham’s Jewellery Quarter is a shopping and manufacturing hub.
+By night its the perfect bar crawl destination with lots of food options along the way.
+If it’s a sunny evening, start off at The Clifden, with it’s huge beer garden.
 It gets a bit rowdy on some evenings but if that’s what you’re after then feel free to disregard the rest of this guide.
 If you’re a fan of whisky then pop into the Whisky Club.
 The clued up staff will guide you in the right direction if you’re not a connoisseur.
 They do great whisky cocktails too.

 If you’re feeling a bit bleary-eyed after the night before, it’s time to get out of the city.
-It’s a 20 minute taxi ride or a jump on the No 50 bus to Kings Heath for a spot of breakfast at Cherry Reds or Kitchen Garden Cafe, both on York Road, next to the Grade II Listed pub and music venue Hare & Hounds.
+It’s a 20 minute taxi ride or a jump on the No 50 bus to Kings Heath for a spot of breakfast at Kitchen Garden Cafe, on York Road.
 There’s a second Cherry Reds in Birmingham on John Bright Street in you can’t face a bus ride.

 If you want a bit of fresh air and greenery to blow the cobwebs away, Cannon Hill Park is is also south of the city, with mini golf, pedalos and tennis courts if you fancy getting a bit energetic.
 It’s also home to the MAC Arts complex, with it’s programme of dance, theatre, music and education; you can check what’s going on at the MAC here, or just pop into the cafe for a brew.
 Cannon Hill is also home to Birmingham’s Wildlife Conservation Park if you want to talk to the animals.
 It’s a bargain £6.25 for adults and they specialise in the conservation of endangered species.

 If the MAC has given you the taste for culture, it’s back into the city for the Birmingham Museum and Art Gallery.
-Granted the whole area around BMAG is something of a building site at the moment whilst “Paradise” is being constructed (don’t laugh, that’s what the new office and leisure complex will be called) but you can while away a couple of hours on a Sunday roaming among the Pre-Raphaelites, the Staffordshire hoard and Ancient Egyptian artefacts.
+Granted the whole area around BMAG is something of a building site at the moment whilst “Paradise” is being constructed but you can while away a couple of hours on a Sunday roaming among the Pre-Raphaelites, the Staffordshire hoard and Ancient Egyptian artefacts.

-If you’ve got a couple of hours to spare before heading out of Birmingham, you might want to catch a film at the Electric Cinema – the oldest working cinema in the UK.
-Don’t let that put you off though, it shows both the most recent films and classics, and has sofas, a bar and waiter service.
+If you’ve got a couple of hours to spare before heading out of Birmingham, you might want to catch a film at the Electric Cinema.
+The Electric is the oldest working cinema in the UK.
+Don’t let that put you off though.
+The Electric shows both the most recent films and classics, and has sofas, a bar and waiter service.

 And that brings the curtain down on a weekend in Birmingham.
-If you really want to live like a local, get yourself an Independent Birmingham card which will give you discounts at loads of Brum’s best independent bars, restaurants and shops.
+If you really want to live like a local, get yourself the Independent Birmingham app.
+This gives you discounts at loads of Brum’s best independent bars, restaurants and shops.
 The app is £1.99 per month, but you can cancel after your visit.

 All venues have been tried and tested by yours truly and are all highly recommended.
 I have no professional affiliation with any of the venues mentioned.